-Dr. McNulty began his college education at a community college and has since then attained Associate Degrees in Art and Science, a Bachelors Degree in Physical Education, a Masters Degree in Counseling and Educational Psychology and a Doctorate Degree in Educational Leadership.
+Dr. McNulty began his college education at a community college and has since attained associate degrees in arts and science, a Bachelor's in Physical Education, a Master's in Counseling and Educational Psychology and a Doctorate in Educational Leadership.

 - Dr. Keegan N. Nichols, Vice President of Student Affairs (2010-2013)

-Keegan N. Nichols received her Bachelor's Degree from University of Central Arkansas, Masters Degree from University of Central Missouri, and a Doctorate Degree in Adult and Higher Education from Northern Illinois University.
+Keegan N. Nichols received her bachelor's degree from the University of Central Arkansas, master's degree from the University of Central Missouri, and a Doctorate in Adult and Higher Education from Northern Illinois University.

 - Glenn “Skip” Sharp, Vice President of Student Affairs (1997-2010)

-Sharp earned his Bachelor’s Degree in Business Education and a Masters Degree in Administration from Emporia State University.
+Sharp earned his bachelor’s degree in business education and a Master's in Administration from Emporia State University.
 Prior to accepting the position in Colby, he was a teacher and assistant director at the Northwest Kansas Technical College for 33 years.
-Sharp also served as the interim president of CCC from November 2005 through June 2006 following Dr. Mikel Ary’s retirement.
+Following CCC president Dr. Mikel Ary’s retirement, Sharp also served as interim president of CCC from November 2005 through June 2006

 - Gary Schultz, Dean of Student Services (Fall 1978-Spring 1996)